 - Headshot printing

 - Resume printing

 - Personal website fees

 - Classes and workshops

 Of course, cost can and should factor into your process of shopping around for photographers and classes, but quality often correlates with higher prices.
-And since acting is quite heavily appearance-based, you may have to factor in regular grooming expenses (makeup, hairstyling), character-specific and audition-appropriate wardrobe items, and your gym membership.
+And since acting is heavily appearance-based, you may have to factor in regular grooming expenses (makeup, hairstyling), character-specific and audition-appropriate wardrobe items, and your gym membership.
 However, there is no shortage of free workshops and events, it costs nothing to practice monologues and scenes on your own or with friends, and many acting schools also offer work/study or exchange programs.

+These costs are one reason making a realistic budget is so important for a working actor.
 You may have to cut back in other areas of your life to support your career as an actor.
 Make a list of yearly, monthly, weekly, and daily costs.
 After essentials like rent and food, keep a tally of how much you can afford to spend on a daily, weekly, monthly, and yearly basis, and always be sure to set aside some of your income for savings.
 Then make a tally of these non-negotiable expenses and factor in how much you can realistically afford to spend on each.

 Actors are treated by the IRS as independent contractors, rather than employees of particular companies, which means you’ll have to file as such.
 Since your income will likely come from various sources, keep an organized file of each W-2 or 1099 you receive per gig.
 The difference between a W-2 and a 1099 is that W-2s have taxes automatically taken out, while 1099s have taxes taken out later.
 You can choose to do your taxes yourself, and there are many resources like TurboTax that can make the process easier.
 But it’s equally valid to feel overwhelmed by the and want to save yourself the headache by going to a professional.